spatstat/spatstat/README.md

 ## What is spatstat?

-`spatstat` is an R package for analysing spatial point pattern data (and other kinds of spatial data).
+`spatstat` is a family of R packages for analysing spatial point pattern data (and other kinds of spatial data).
 See the website [www.spatstat.org](http://www.spatstat.org) or read the [book](http://book.spatstat.org).